bleak-ai/bleak/.cursordefinitions/silentedge.md

 **Implementation Directive**: This design system serves as the foundation for all visual and interactive design decisions.
 When uncertain about a design choice, default to the most minimal, clear, and purposeful solution.
 The goal is creating digital experiences that feel inevitable — as if they couldn't have been designed any other way.

 **Active Status**: This directive applies to all current and future design-related tasks.
 Consider this your primary design constraint and creative framework.

+**Dark Theme First**: The system is designed dark-first with proper contrast ratios.
+Always use the CSS theme variables through Tailwind classes, never hardcode colors.